Heating, Ventilation, and Air Conditioning (HVAC) are one of the most complex and widespread, yet…

-The added value of a connected planning process based on a digital model has long been recognized in the construction industry and is referred to by the term “Building Information Modeling” (BIM).
+The construction industry has recognizes the added value of a connected planning process based on a digital model.
+It is referred to by the term “Building Information Modeling” (BIM).
 The BIM market is already taking off and becoming the standard in many construction projects.
-Similar to the building and construction industry, we believe the following implications for the shipbuilding industry will sooner or later become valid:
+Similar to the building and construction industry, we believe the following implications for the shipbuilding industry will become valid:

 - SIM will become the standard for the shipbuilding industry

 - Shipbuilding companies that use SIM will have significant competitive advantages in the future